 The inspector was satisfied that residents were assisted and supported to develop the knowledge, self-awareness, understanding and skills needed for self-care and protection.
-The inspector saw where issues were discussed at residents' meetings and reminders in pictorial format were on display in areas throughout the centre.
-Topics were also included in each meeting with their key worker.
+The inspector saw where education was provided, issues were discussed at residents' meetings and included in each meeting with their keyworker.

 The inspector saw that residents were provided with emotional, behavioural and therapeutic support that promoted a positive approach to behaviour that challenges.
 The inspector observed staff interacting with residents in a respectful, warm and caring manner and residents and staff communicated freely between each other.
+A daily record was maintained for each resident and the inspector saw that good detail was maintained with regard to the residents' daily routines, interactions and mood.

 There was a policy in place guiding the management of behaviours that challenge and there were good systems in place for the management of these behaviours.
 This included access to the behaviour specialists, psychotherapists, psychologists, a neuropsychiatrist and psychiatrists.
-Residents had detailed positive behaviour support plans in place where necessary.
-The inspector found that they were based on multi-disciplinary input and were of good quality.
-Staff members were aware of the content of these plans and were aware of the need to update them as residents' needs changed.
-The inspector noted that each episode was analysed including the use of a scatter plot and plans put in place to prevent reoccurrence.
+There were currently no instances of behaviour that challenged.